top of page

 Fuelled by excitement, good company, and a need for something fresh, some close friends and I set off for downtown with the focus on Toronto street photography as our only aim.
 Well, for me anyway, while close friends enjoyed the pace of the city through sightseeing and standard retail shopping therapy.

-A Street Photograph depicts the CN Tower from the Corner of Simcoe Street in Downtown Toronto, Ontario, Canada.
+A Street Photograph of the CN Tower from the Corner of Simcoe Street in Downtown Toronto, Ontario, Canada.

 Simcoe Street Perspective of the CN Tower - Street Photography by Blake Ferguson - Toronto, Ontario